vitalets/playwright-bdd/docs/writing-steps/reusing-step-fn.md

 # Re-using step function

-It is possible to re-use step function in other steps, to share common functionality.
-Save return value of `Given() / When() / Then()` and invoke it in other steps.
+It is possible to re-use a step function in other steps to share common functionality.
+Save the return value of `Given() / When() / Then()` and invoke it in other steps.
 Note that you should pass all required fixtures in the first argument.

 Example:
 ```ts